Two views of U.S.S. CAPRICORNUS (AKA/LKA-57) at sea

-ALL HANDS ON DECK FOR REUNION NIAGARA FALLS IN 2014!
+ALL HANDS ON DECK FOR REUNION KANSAS CITY IN 2015!

 In 2010 Association members donated to fund a commemorative U.S.S.
 CAPRICORNUS Plaque that has been mounted for permanent display on the Memorial Wall of the United States Navy Memorial on Pennsylvaniaa Avenue in Washington, D.C.
 A picture of the Plaque is above.

 Our 2016 reunion group with military hosts at the Navy Operational Support Center aboard Nellis Air Force base just outside of Las Vegas, NV.

 This website updated June 2, 2016 to reflect Reunion Las Vegas now past and to point to Reunion New Orleans next year.

 Association Chairman Tom Longo told the following story when he unveiled his personally-purchased USS CAPRICORNUS model for the first time at our reunion Welcome Dinner in Buffalo on June 9, 2014.
 For the better part of ten years Tom had looked for a model to build of the U.S.S.
 CAPRICORNUS or some similar AKA-type ship that might have doubled as her.
 Tom scoured the Internet repeatedly but found nothing except a picture of the box of an apparently German "Andromeda Klasse USS CAPRICORNUS" model kit.
 But that actual model kit was nowhere to be found, not on Google, not on eBay, nada.
 So Tom looked further and discovered on the Internet a firm in San Diego that custom-buildts museum-quality models of all types - Navy ships, commercial ships, private yachts, airplanes and more.
 The firm is San Diego Modelmakers and their website is www.sdmodelmakers.com.